nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add-position tit/software engineer des/work in a team that builds a facial recognition application`

+### Editing a position: `edit-position`
+Edits the specified position in MrTechRecruiter.

+Format: `edit-position INDEX tit/NEWTITLE des/NEWDESCRIPTION`

+* Edit the position with the specified `INDEX`

+Examples:
+* `edit-position INDEX tit/Algorithm Engineer des/embed algorithms into the facial recognition application `

 ### Deleting a position: `delete-position`

 Deletes the specified position from MrTechRecruiter.